 Eight Essential Oils For Nasal Congestion Relief:

-- Menthol: The icy effects of menthol have long been used to sooth sore throats and improve breathing.
+- Menthol: The icy effects of menthol have long been used to soothe sore throats and improve breathing.
 Menthol essential oils also can help clear up your sinus cavities.

 - Peppermint: Another strong minty scent similar to menthol, peppermint also is effective at relieving sinus congestion thanks to its strength and ability to overcome nearly any blockage.

-- Lemon: Lemon oils are common in antibacterials and anti-inflammatories, and they make a great addition to your medicine cabinet when you are experiencing sinusitis.
+- Lemon: Lemon oils are common in antibacterials and anti-inflammatory, and they make a great addition to your medicine cabinet when you are experiencing sinusitis.

 - Frankincense: Another powerful addition to the essential oils list, frankincense is especially strong and fragrant.
 It helps relax the lungs and makes for easier breathing all around.